 Still, it helps to have a template or at least some examples to follow.
 You might have to adjust to the situation and the people involved, but the following constructive criticism examples are a good framework.

 The sandwich referred to in this example is careful criticism placed between a couple of slices of positive reinforcement or praise.
 You begin by focusing on the strengths and what you like.
-People want validation, so this will soften the blow of the criticism.
+People want validation, so this will soften the blow of criticism.

 But then you must criticize and point out the things that you don’t like or are not working.
 You can phrase it like areas that need improvement, which sounds better than being negative.
 Then you end by restating the positive comments you gave initially and how much better things can be when the criticisms are acted upon and improved.

-Okay, you see the sandwich analogy, and like a sandwich it’s a tasty way to deliver criticism.
+Okay, you see the sandwich analogy, and as a sandwich, it’s a tasty way to deliver criticism.
 It’s like sneaking a slice of tomato in the turkey sandwich for your kid who hates tomatoes.
 It goes down easier.
 By starting positive, you show that you’re on the side of the person who is getting the criticism, and by ending positive your criticism makes the person want to improve and act, rather than feel hurt.

 General criticisms are often too broad to act on.
-The more details, the more a person can respond to the criticism.
+The more details, the more a person can respond to criticism.
 You can criticize someone’s overall work, but what does that mean?
 They’ll either blow it off as vague and simply internalize it, or they won’t understand which aspect of the work you’re upset with and waste time fixing something that doesn’t need fixing.

 But if you get specific and, for example, say, “The way you’re hammering is wasting nails.
 Hold the hammer like this, and you’ll drive the nails home every time.”
 Now the person knows exactly what it is that you are critiquing.
 They also know why and how to improve the task and resolve the criticism.
 It’s really that simple.